Smoothini/console-saves-inspector/README.md

-# 🎮 PS3 Saves Inspector
+# 🎮 Console Saves Inspector

-A lightweight tool to inspect PlayStation 3 save game folders and display the names of the games based on their Title IDs!
+A lightweight tool to inspect console save game folders and display the names of the games based on their Title IDs!

 Yet another [Flet](https://flet.dev/) project for a simple and clean desktop UI.
 Built because I backed up my ps3 saves, and apparently I had close to 300, which made it a bit hard to find specific ones.
+Initially made for the Playstation 3, now expanded!

+**All Title IDs and game names are used for identification purposes only.
+This project is not affiliated with or endorsed by Sony Interactive Entertainment.**

 ---

 ## ✨ Features

-- ✅ Select a folder containing PS3 save games
+- ✅ Select a folder containing save games
-- 🔍 Automatically display game titles using `title_ids.txt`
+- 🔍 Automatically display game titles
 - ⚡️ Fast, minimal interface (no internet required)
 - 🌍 Displays the game region
 - 📼 Displays also the game medium, albeit for some reason this is a hit or miss